Angledcrystals/AndroidVR/README.md

 Invisible Mirror is computationally expensive, only the very best hardware for phones can run it in this era; this is a case of the HW not being able to run the code efficiently...

+To give an idea of the requirements, it will run on iPhone SE3 at 25 FPS on high quality, lol.

 Invisible Mirror does not have as many fun features as VRWizard, and it is not suitable for training perception; it is just theory put into practice.

 Also I use esoteric terminology for the functions because I think it is funny.